-Aigai, where the Macedonian kings originated, was the heartland of the Temenides, the dynasty that ruled Macedonia for four centuries and gave the world Philip II and his son Alexander the Great.
+Aigai, where the Macedonian kings originated, was the heartland of the Temenides, the dynasty that ruled Macedonia for four centuries.
 The ancient city included the outer walls with a tower and entrance gate, the palace, a theatre, the agora with a shrine to Eukleia, the sanctuary of Cybele, mother of the gods, public buildings and private houses.
 The archaeological site lies close to the tumulus of Vergina and is a Unesco World Heritage Monument and a region of particular natural beauty.

 Hidden gems of Vergina

 Built by expert masons using large limestone blocks, this tomb is one of the largest monuments of its type and the most significant attraction in the area.
 The few pieces of pottery discovered within it indicate that it must date to about 350 BC.
 The grave belonged to a young woman about 25 years of age who died in childbirth and was buried here with her newborn infant.

 Just below the hill crowned by the acropolis of Aigai, the impressive ruins of the royal palace dominate the area from a raised plateau marked by a venerable oak tree.
 Sumptuously decorated, it was indeed fit for the illustrious dynasty.